MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 Now the plot could use a title!
 While other plotting packages sometimes have functions like `supertitle`, they often don't work quite right or force you to make manual adjustments.
-In MakieLayout, the `Label` object is much more flexible as it allows you to place text anywhere you want.
+In Makie, the `Label` object is much more flexible as it allows you to place text anywhere you want.
 We therefore create our super title not with a dedicated function but as a simple part of the whole layout.

 How can we place content in a row above row 1?
-This is easy in MakieLayout, as indexing outside of the current GridLayout cells works not only with higher numbers but also with lower numbers.
+This is easy in Makie, as indexing outside of the current GridLayout cells works not only with higher numbers but also with lower numbers.
 Therefore, we can index into the zero-th row, which will create a new row and push all other content down.